 It is acknowledged that our indirect supply chain and the source materials used in and by our directly purchased goods and services carry a potential exposure to modern slavery, given many of these may be from overseas markets.
-Extended supply chain mapping is an ongoing activity.
+Extended supply chain mapping remains an ongoing activity and will be assisted by our new finance system.
 Areas of our supply chain recognised as exposed to higher risks of modern slavery in production practices include: